Ekorz-boop/arm-robot-ev3/README.md

 This is where you explain how to make the project run.
 What is your startup procedure?
 Does the program accept different arguments to do different things?

 You should also describe how to operate your program.
 Does it need manual input before it starts picking up and sorting the items?

+To run the program you first need a ev3 mindstorms robot and all dependencies installed.
+Then follow these steps:

+*

 ## Features